Klipper3d/klipper/docs/Installation.md

-Klipper is currently in an experimental state.
 These instructions assume the software will run on a Raspberry Pi computer in conjunction with OctoPrint.
-Klipper supports Atmel ATmega based micro-controllers and Arduino Due (Atmel SAM3x8e ARM micro-controllers) printers.

-It is recommended that a Raspberry Pi 2 or Raspberry Pi 3 computer be used as the host.
-The software will run on a first generation Raspberry Pi, but the combined load of OctoPrint, Klipper, and a web cam (if applicable) can overwhelm its CPU leading to print stalls.
+It is recommended that a Raspberry Pi 2 or Raspberry Pi 3 computer be used as the host machine.

+It should be possible to run the Klipper host software on any recent Linux distribution, but doing so will require Linux admin knowledge to translate these installation instructions to the particulars of that machine.

+Klipper currently supports Atmel ATmega based micro-controllers and Arduino Due (Atmel SAM3x8e ARM micro-controller) printers.

 Prepping an OS image
 ====================